OpenStackSanDiego/ServiceChains/Exercise #1.md

 midonet-cli> l2insertion add port <web-server_UUID> srv-port <NetMon_UUID> fail-open true mac <web-server_MAC>```

 Rerun the curl and validate that the NetworkMonitor _does_ see the traffic
 Note: without any security software on the NetMon, the NetMon traffic will drop anything not destined for itself.
 Observe pings/curl requests arrive on NetMon but not forward on until a decision is made by some security software tool.

+# Example of NetMon allow policy

 One simple way to enable forwarding is to use the bridge-utils and create a hairpin.

 If not installed, load bridge-utils
 ```# yum install bridge-utils